AmethystCodes/intermediate-cadence-course/chapter1.0/day1.md

 7. **Explain why the recordCollection inside the user's @Artist.Profile is now invalid**
 - The `recordCollection` is now invalid because when a user unlinks a path, private or public, the capability is no longer accessible.
-Making it basically non existent to anyone outside the .
+Making it basically non existent to anyone outside of the users account.

 8. **Write a script that proves why your answer to #7 is true by trying to borrow a user's recordCollection from their &Artist.Profile**